AloisSeckar/nuxt-ignis/docs/3-9-features-devex.md

 Using experimental [elrh-cosca](https://github.com/AloisSeckar/elrh-cosca) library, Nuxt Ignis provides couple of CLI tools to help you set up your project:

+- `npx set-app-vue`: Copies Nuxt Ignis default `app.vue` file into target project to allow modifications.
+- `npx set-css`: Copies Nuxt Ignis default CSS file into target project to allow modifications.
 - `npx set-eslint`: Creates a new ESLint configuration file with Nuxt Ignis defaults.

-- `npx set-gitignore`: Adds Nuxt Ignis-related files into .gitignore.
+The library is also used internally in CLI setup script and for some tests.